Chen2001z/Cyclistic-Case-Study/README.md

 - Next, we analyze the average ride durations.
 Generally, member riders have a longer ride duration per month and per hour of day, whereas casual riders have a longer ride duration per day of week.

-- From the ‘Average Monthly Trip Duration’ graph, we observe a similar pattern as the graph of ‘Number of Trips Per Month’, where there is generally a steady increase in average ride duration from January to July/August, followed by a decline.
+- From the ‘**Average Monthly Trip Duration**’ graph, we observe a similar pattern as the graph of ‘Number of Trips Per Month’, where there is generally a steady increase in average ride duration from January to July/August, followed by a decline.
   - This trend is likely influenced by weather and temperature, as favorable conditions from March onwards encourage longer rides, while extreme cold in January, February, and December limits outdoor activities and cycling duration.
 This trend is likely influenced by weather and temperature, as favorable conditions from March onwards encourage longer rides, while extreme cold in January, February, and December limits outdoor activities and cycling duration.

-- The ‘Average Daily Trip Duration’ graph revealed that casual riders consistently have a longer ride duration per day of a week compared to member riders.
+- The ‘**Average Daily Trip Duration**’ graph revealed that casual riders consistently have a longer ride duration per day of a week compared to member riders.
 Additionally, both rider types have longer ride duration during the weekends compared to weekdays.
 Such an observation could be due to:
-  - Purpose of riding: Casual riders might be using the bikes for leisure and recreational activities, which are unhurried and enjoyable, hence leading to longer ride durations when they explore parks and city attractions.
+  - **Purpose of riding**: Casual riders might be using the bikes for leisure and recreational activities, which are unhurried and enjoyable, hence leading to longer ride durations when they explore parks and city attractions.
 Member riders likely primarily use bikes for the purposes of commuting to work or school, hence their rides are more likely to be direct and time-sensitive, leading to a shorter average trip duration.
-  - Weekends vs weekdays: During the weekends, both rider types have more free time, allowing for longer and more leisurely rides.
+  - **Weekends vs weekdays**: During the weekends, both rider types have more free time, allowing for longer and more leisurely rides.
 Contrastingly, on weekdays, member riders’ primary use of bike-sharing is for commuting purposes, and casual riders may also have work or other obligations, hence resulting in shorter trip duration.

 - An analysis of the ‘Average Hourly Trip Duration’ graph shows a decrease in ride duration during early morning hours (3-5 am), and a significant peak in ride duration between 10 am and 2 pm for casual riders.
 Member riders on the other hand, maintained a relatively stable average ride duration throughout the day.
 Possibilities include:
   - Casual riders tend to take longer, more leisure rides during late morning/early afternoon hours, likely for recreational purposes.